arvidn/libtorrent/branches/libtorrent_utp/docs/manual.rst

 piece that passes the hash check, it is taken out of parole mode.

 ``cache_size`` is the disk write and read  cache.
 It is specified in units of 16 KiB blocks.
-It defaults to 1024 (= 16 MB).
 Buffers that are part of a peer's send or receive buffer also count against this limit.
 Send and receive buffers will never be denied to be allocated, but they will cause the actual cached blocks to be flushed or evicted.
+If this is set to -1, the cache size is automatically set to the amount of physical RAM available in the machine divided by 8.
+If the amount of physical RAM cannot be determined, it's set to 1024 (= 16 MiB).

 Disk buffers are allocated using a pool allocator, the number of blocks that are allocated at a time when the pool needs to grow can be specified in